-Figure 1.12: Sum of the ACE values of all LFC areas south of the split line on the 08 January before the split area were analysed, shown as a zoom-in in Figure 1.14 and Figure 1.15.
+Figure 1.13: Average ACE values of each LFC area in the hours before the system split area were analysed, shown as a zoom-in in Figure 1.14 and Figure 1.15.
 In this regard, Croatia and Romania are added to the north-western area, as this illustrates the increase of flow in a clearer manner.